piisa/pii-extract-plg-transformers/doc/examples.md

 # Examples

 The [default configuration] defines models for English and Spanish.
-There is also another [example configuration](example5.json) available that extends it to add French, German, Portuguese and Spanish.
+There is also another [example configuration](example6.json) available that extends it to add French, German, Portuguese and Italian.
 Its behaviour can be tested using the `detect` script like this: